bg-write/chatGPT-cheatsheet/README.md

 print("CHATGPT RESPONSE:", reply_content)
 ```

 Our new `reply_content` variable extracts and stores our API's `completion`.
-The API provides much more information than shown, but `reply_content` is only concern with the content of the actual message.
-Printing `reply_content` allows the user to see the API's response.
+Our API provides much more information than shown, but `reply_content` is only concern with the content of the actual message.
+Printing `reply_content` allows the user to see the API's response and only the info they care about.

 ```python
 message_history.append({